 Coptic Museum in Cairo, Egypt tours, booking, information

 Coptic museum Cairo located in the Old Cairo area in Cairo.
 In fact, the Coptic Museum in Cairo located inside the ruins of the Roman Babylon Fortress.
-It is in Old Cairo.
 Old Cairo is an area full of Coptic sites.
 The Coptic sites include Hanging church, St. George church and St. Barbara church.
 Nobody would ever believe that the foundation of the Coptic Museum Cairo dates back to the era of the Persians.
 A lot of items added afterwards by the Roman emperors August and Trajan.
 French scientist Maspero played a major role in the establishment of the Coptic Museum.
 He spent a long time collecting Coptic monuments from all around Egypt and preserving it.

 In fact, the founder of Coptic Museum Cairo in modern times is Mr. Smeka Pasha.
 Moreover, he exerted huge efforts to found the building of Coptic museum Cairo.
 It opened to the public in 1901 with Smeka as the first head of the Coptic Museum in Cairo.
 The Coptic Museum Cairo today consists of two major sections.
 The old section established by Smeka Pasha.
 The other one is the New section.
 The new section consists of two floors.
 It opened for the public in 2006 by the president Hosni Mubarak.
 The renovation of Coptic museum costed 30 million Egyptian pound.
 In fact, it affected by the earthquake which struck Egypt in 1992.